Save Madeira Terrace crowdfunding FAQs

 Our 21st century crowdfunding will also help highlight the plight of Madeira Terrace to a wider public and potential investors for the whole project, encouraging people to become involved in the long-term scheme.

 The four-point plan includes exploring lottery funding, harnessing the energy and creativity of local talent and looking at uses for the area now.

 You can also pledge your support by cheque (made payable to Brighton & Hove City Council) c/o VisitBrighton Marketing, 1st Floor Brighton Town Hall, BN1 1JA or donate cash at the Brighton Centre ticket office.

 The campaign is led by VisitBrighton, the city’s official tourist destination unit, which works with more than 540 local businesses to promote the city to both leisure and conference visitors.
 It has a strong social media presence throughout the UK and abroad.

-VisitBrighton is working in partnership with Brighton & Hove City Council’s Economy, Environment and Culture Directorate and Spacehive, which is designing, creating, hosting and managing all aspects of the campaign through their crowdfunding platform from pre-launch to completion.
+VisitBrighton is working in partnership with Brighton & Hove City Council’s Economy, Environment and Culture Directorate and Spacehive, which is providing the crowdfunding platform.

 Why are you using Spacehive?

 Spacehive specialises in providing crowdfunding platforms for civic projects.
 Civic crowdfunding offers a way of sourcing the funding needed to get the Madeira Terrace project off the ground as well as tapping into the creativity of Brighton & Hove's local community in shaping the project as it grows.

 The social business has successfully funded more than 300 such projects across the UK worth more than £6.5 million.